Please sign in to like our content.

 This question was asked of me recently.
 It’s one I think many of us, regardless of our religious or spiritual paths, have asked from time to time, and so to best answer it I would like to share a little about my personal life with Rav Berg.

-"The best place to find the Light is in the hearts of people."
+"The best place to find the Light is in the hearts of others."

 When we first started our journey together, Rav Berg was very different from the man he later became.
 He was a very religious business man – scholarly and determined, and at times also hard.
 The softness and love the world came to see in the Rav’s eyes didn’t come until much later.
 It was not there until The Kabbalah Centre changed from being a place of study to a place of connection.
 To be honest, people changed the Rav.
 The Rav did not become the Rav until there was you.